 Floaters

-The vitreous is a clear gel that fills the space between the crystalline lens and the retina.
-As you age, the vitreous begins to thin and sometimes separate from the back of the eye.
-This is known as posterior vitreous detachment (PVD).
+Floaters can be attributed to aging vitreous.
+The vitreous is a clear gel that fills the space between the crystalline lens and your retina.
+As you age, the vitreous begins to thin and sometimes separates from the back of the eye.
+This is called posterior vitreous detachment (PVD).
 As bits of the vitreous gel separate, they may cast shadows on the retina.
 These shadows are referred to as floaters.
-These floaters are very common and rarely cause any serious problems.
+Floaters are very common and rarely cause any serious problems.

-However, floaters may also be the result of a more serious condition.
+However, sometimes floaters can be the result of a more serious condition.
 Floaters may result from retinal tears or detachment, or from an eye disease.
 Floaters may also present a more serious problem if they are associated with migraine headaches.
+Read more about what can be done about floaters in this post

 Symptoms of Floaters

-Floaters may present themselves in various symptoms.
+Floaters may present themselves in various forms or shapes.
 These include:

 Flashes

 Flashes occur when the vitreous gel bumps, rubs or tugs against the retina causing an electrical impulse to the brain.
-Flashes can also be caused by a blow to the head.
+They also can be caused by a blow to the head.
 The result is flashes of light that streak across your field of vision.
-They can occur with floaters and are more noticeable in dark environments.
+Flashes can occur with floaters and are more noticeable in dark environments.

 Floaters and flashes are generally considered harmless.
-However, if floaters or flashes are accompanied by other symptoms they may be a sign of a more serious problem.
-If you are noticing floaters or flashes in your line of vision, contact us today for an evaluation of this visual impairment.
+However, if floaters or flashes are accompanied by other symptoms, they may be a sign of a more serious problem.
+If you are noticing floaters or flashes in your line of vision, contact us today for an appointment.

 For more information on eye conditions, visit https://www.kellogg.umich.edu/patientcare/conditions/index.html

-Email or call us today at 303-772-3300 to schedule an appointment to diagnose floaters or flashes in Longmont, Colorado.
+Call us today at 303-772-3300 to schedule an appointment to diagnose floaters or flashes in any of our Boulder, Longmont, Lafayette and Greeley offices.